It is O of the Sapporo office.

 You have to edit this, make it a model of only people, and embed joint data so that you can move it.

-Creating data that can move model data is called rigging, but this time we will create only the minimum amount of data so that Unity side can operate to some extent.
+Creating data that can move model data is called rigging, but this time I will create only the minimum amount of data so that Unity can operate to some extent.

 We used open source Blender to edit model data.